 Double front doors in glass give a grand but contemporary impression.
 The frosted glass with the black metal casings completes the sleek and clean look.

 A bold look, this door with blue inset glass and a rod-like handle is dramatic without being overwhelming.
 The blue pairs well with the red-hued brick-like tilework.

 The blue planter alongside the door mimics the blue in the glass, and the white paint grounds the look.
 A sleek mailbox emphasizes the contemporary nature of this front entrance.

 For many people, ivy that surrounds an old wooden door will always look worldly.
-Slightly academic in its demeanour, this look requires some maintenance to remain looking inviting, but the changing nature of the ivy leaves give it a look of controlled chaos.
+Slightly academic in its demeanor, this look requires some maintenance to remain to look inviting, but the changing nature of the ivy leaves gives it a look of controlled chaos.

 We include this old wooden door with carved stone surround simply because of its beautiful craftsmanship.